Getting started with GNU Emacs

 Emacs is comprised of a series of buffers.
 A buffer can be anything from the content of a file to an interactive shell.
 Everything you see visually is a buffer.

 When you open a file in Emacs it amounts to creating a fresh buffer and putting the content into that buffer.
 You edit text in the buffer and can save it back to the file.
 Emacs does not save back to the file for you!
-However, it does do autosaves in files that end with ~, just in case your operating system crashes.
+However, it does do autosaves in files that start and end with #, just in case your operating system crashes.

 Windows